1 March 2011 | chaos-rampant

 Buddhism is the recipient of his scathing New Wave and Buddhist thought is formulated only to be rejected, to receive scathing contempt or bitter irony.

-From a spiritual standpoint, I disagree.
-Buddism is, deliberately or not, misrepresented in these films.
-But as New Wave I can't deny their power, and more, opposed to Godard's contemptuous attacks on the bourgeoisie or Wakamatsu's liberation from society through nihilism, this is thoughtful cinema that raises valid points, New Wave expression that feels vibrant and alive.
+But as New Wave I can't deny the power of these films, and more, opposed to Godard's contemptuous attacks on the bourgeoisie or Wakamatsu's liberation from society through nihilism, this is thoughtful cinema that raises valid points, New Wave expression that feels vibrant and alive.

 To return to the opening statement found in the Midnight Eye review, there's room enough to discuss Jissoji in the context of Dreyer.
 A more apt comparison, is to discuss him in the context of his peers.
 That he remains, along with Kazuo Kuroki, probably the most esoteric of the Nuberu Bagu is telling.
 Cinema is not a casually irreverent affair with the fashionable in films like Uta, it's difficult and demands we rise to the occasion, to join the discourse and maintain our own state of concentration.